dojo/docs/dojo/removeAttr.rst

 Introduction
 ============

 ``dojo.removeAttr()`` removes an attribute.
-It is modeled after DOM's `removeAttribute <https://developer.mozilla.org/En/DOM/Element.removeAttribute>`_, but unlike the latter it normalizes standard attribute names to smooth over differences between browsers, or to provide convenient aliases, e.g., "className" is aliased to "class", and so on.
+It is modeled after DOM's `removeAttribute <https://developer.mozilla.org/En/DOM/Element.removeAttribute>`_, but unlike the latter it normalizes standard attribute names to smooth over differences between browsers, or to provide convenient aliases, e.g., ``className`` is aliased to ``class``, and so on.
 The same algorithm is used by `dojo.attr <dojo/attr>`_.

 =====